rayush7/Kaggle-Titanic/README.md

 # Kaggle-Titanic
 The repository contains the code for Kaggle Competition on Titanic Dataset

+To run the code
+* python pipeline.py